There are many types of annuities that can be a smart decision for retirees. Today, we are diving into the different types of annuities for retirement

 Lack of Flexibility

-Immediate annuities are not very flexible.
-Once you start receiving payments, you usually cannot change the payment amount or the payment schedule.
+Immediate annuities are not flexible.
+Once you start receiving payments, you usually cannot change the payment amount, scheduled payments, or get out any of your principal.

 Inflation Risk